varjagg/varjagg.github.io/_posts/2024-04-29-worlds-loudest-lisp-program.md

 * software engineer who could also do some mechanical design and basic electronics
 * electrical enginer who could also code
 * project engineer, taking care of SCADA integration and countless practicalities of equipment for tunnels
-* logistics specialist ensuring the flow of hundreds of shipments on the peak of pandemic
+* logistics specialist ensuring the flow of hundreds of shipments back and forth on the peak of pandemic

 ![Live hacking](/images/loudest-lisp-program/wrp_node.jpg)
 *My colleague Wesley patching up a prototype live*